 Previously we talked about nominal and ordinal scales.
 Both of these scales had data in the form of categories.

-In the interval scale, we do have an order (just like ordinal data), and we can find the exact difference between the two values.
+In the interval scale, we have an order (just like ordinal data), and we can find the exact difference between the two values.

 The classic example of an interval scale is the temperature in degrees Celcius.
 We can clearly say that 50 degrees C is greater than 40 degrees C. That means there is an order.
-We can also say that the difference between 50 and 40 degrees C is the same as the difference between 70 and 60 degrees C.
+We can also say that the difference between 50 and 40 degrees C is the same as between 70 and 60 degrees C.

 We know that 10 Kg is greater than 5 Kg.
 The difference in weight between 10 Kg and 5 Kg is the same as the difference between 100 Kg and 95 Kg.
 Also, we do have an absolute zero here.
 A weight of 0 Kg means that there is no weight.

-Measurement of Central Tendency
+Appropriate Measurement of Central Tendency for NOIR Data

-Depending upon the measurement scales, you can use the most appropriate measure of central tendency.
+To summarize, depending on the measurement scales, you can use the most appropriate measure of central tendency.